My Approach to Helping

 More Info About My Practice

 Shelby Riley been working in the field of marriage and family therapy since 1996; licensed since 2003.
-Ms. Riley is the Past President of the PA Association of Marriage and Family Therapy and in leadership in AAMFT.
-We now have four therapists working as associates at SR&A;with Ms. Riley.
-All are skilled, licensed professionals.
+Ms. Riley served on the board of the PA Association of Marriage and Family Therapy for eleven years and is now in national leadership in AAMFT.
+We have six therapists working as associates at SR&A with Ms. Riley.
+All are skilled professionals.
 We thoroughly enjoy working with clients of all ages and are honored to be a part of so many family stories of positive change.
-If someone at SR&A;is not a good fit for you, we are sure to know another therapist who will be.
+If someone at SR&A is not a good fit for you, we are sure to know another therapist who will be.

 Specific Issue(s) I'm Skilled at Helping With